TylerYep/torchinfo/README.md

 # Contributing
 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

-- torch-summary is actively developed using Python 3.7+.
+- torch-summary is actively developed using the lastest version of Python.
+    - Changes should be backward compatible with Python 3.5, but this is subject to change in the future.
     - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
-    - Changes should be backward compatible with Python 3.5, but this is subject to change in the future.
-    - First, be sure to run ./scripts/install-hooks
+    - First, be sure to run `./scripts/install-hooks`
     - To run all tests and use auto-formatting tools, check out `scripts/run-tests`.
     - To only run unit tests, run `pytest`.